janparttimaa/pst-import-service/README.md

 - Ticketing system e.g. Jira Service Management, where employees can send onboarding requests regarding to PST Import Service.
 - Intranet-site running, for example, on SharePoint Online.
 - Security Group where we can share folder when users can move their PST-files.
 Name of the securitry group can be e.g. "CC-SG PST Import Service Users".
 Replace "CC" with your country code.
+- Security Group where we can add operators of PST Import Service. name of the security group can be e.g. "CC-SG Intune PST Import Service Operators".
+Replace "CC" with your country code.

 ## Intranet-page of PST Import Service
 First, create dedicated Intranet-page of PST Import Service on your company's local Intranet-site so users can read more information regarding to the PST Import Servcie and they can also have access to send onboarding request to the service if needed.
 Here is the example how the Intranet-page should look like: